arivictor/intentional-architecture-in-python/book/4-domain.md

 __all__ = ["Member", "FitnessClass"]
 ```

-Now you can import: `from domain.entities import Member, FitnessClass`
+This lets you write `from domain.entities import Member` instead of `from domain.entities.member import Member`.

-**We'll use Option 2** because it makes imports cleaner and explicitly declares the public API of each package.
-If a class isn't in `__all__`, it's an internal implementation detail.

-### The Final Structure

-Here's what our complete domain layer looks like on disk after both chapters 4 and 5:
+**The complete structure:**

 ```
 domain/